astriaai/astria-docs/docs/features/multi-pass-inference.md

 * Base prompt first pass allows to use the full breadth of an unmodified model.
 As such image compositions, fabrics and textures and details will show much better.
 * Separating the person from the background allows to prompt in more details on clothing, accessories and colors.
 * Better similarity to the original subject.
+* Multi-pass allows mixing SDXL model for base prompt and SD15 for person prompt.

 Check the [gallery](https://www.astria.ai/gallery?branch=sd15&is_multiperson=true) for more examples.